-I. Eligible students are invited to submit a review of up to 5000 words.
+- Eligible students are invited to submit a review of up to 5,000 words.
 This should take the form of a systematic review.
 The review topic will be announced each year.
-2019 topic: Brain damage and criminality - facts and myths
+2024 applicants can choose from 3 topics:

-IV.
-Submissions should be submitted by email.
+- Submissions should be submitted by email.
 The reviews will be judged by a panel of three Faculty Executive members.
-Criteria for judging merit will include: following the recommended structure of a systematic review (described in many websites e.g. https://www.editage.com/insights/a-young-researchers-guide-to-a-systematic-review); clarity of expression; quality of critical appraisal; quality of the conclusions.
+Criteria for judging merit will include: following the recommended structure of a systematic review; clarity of expression; quality of critical appraisal; quality of the conclusions.
 The Faculty reserves the right not to award the prize if no entry reaching the agreed minimum standard is received.

 The prize is awarded for research undertaken in neuropsychiatry.

-Specialty trainees (CT1 - CT3 and ST4 - ST6), or consultants in psychiatry (within three years of their first consultant appointment) in the UK.
+Medical students, foundation doctors, specialty trainees (CT1-CT3 and ST4-ST6) including non-psychiatry trainees, or consultants in psychiatry (within three years of their first consultant appointment), based in the UK.

-c) Trainees and medical students should submit a letter of support from their supervisor.
+- Medical students, foundation doctors and trainees should submit a letter of support from their supervisor.

 Please send your entry by 30 April each year to email@example.com.

-The Faculty awards bursaries annually to enable all UK junior psychiatric trainees (CT1-3, ST4-6), SAS doctors, Foundation doctors (Psychiatry F1-F2), medical students to undertake an activity linked to Neuropsychiatry and the Faculty’s strategic objectives.
-This can include attending conferences.
+The Faculty awards bursaries annually to enable all UK junior psychiatric trainees (CT1-3, ST4-6), SAS doctors, Foundation doctors, and medical students to undertake an activity linked to Neuropsychiatry and the Faculty’s strategic objectives.
+This can include attending the Faculty conference.